I-Fardeen/Data-Science-Repo/Reading Material/README.md

 ## Table of Contents

-- [50 Most Common Words Data Scientists should know](50%20words%20for%20Data%20Scientists.md): 10 Essential websites every programmer must know.
+- [50 Most Common Words Data Scientists should know](50%20words%20for%20Data%20Scientists.md): 50 everyday words in the life of a Data Scientist.

 - [Best Websites for Programmers](Best%20Websites%20for%20Programmers.md): 10 Essential websites every programmer must know.